Console in Java

-This utility class provides the various methods to access character-based console device connected with JVM (Java Virtual Machine).
+This console class provides the various methods to access character-based console device connected with JVM (Java Virtual Machine).
+It allows you to read input from the user, write formatted output to the console, and handle password input securely through the console.

 Console is a final class that extends Object class and implements Flushable interface.
-The general syntax to declare console class in java is as follows:
+The general syntax to declare console class in Java programming is as follows:

 The inheritance diagram for this console class is as follows: